-How will the tricentennial look at the 2024 election?
+How will the tricentennial look backward at the 2024 election?

 The power to destroy a thing-in this case, the credibility of the highest office in the land-is the power to control it.
 That power can be used to guide the United States into a glorious future.
-When our children and our children's children are looking backward from 2076, will they recognize this as the beginning of a new age of peace, justice, and prosperity?
+When our children and our children's children look backward from 2076, will 2024 be seen as the beginning of a new age of peace, justice, and prosperity?